-If you’re the only one using it, buy a fixed shaft cut to your own size (about a Shaka above your head).
+- If you’re the only one using it, buy a fixed shaft cut to your own size (about a Shaka above your head).
 If you’re sharing it with someone taller or shorter, buy a 2-Piece adjustable.
-If you’re travelling, buy a 3-Piece adjustable.
+If you’re traveling, buy a 3-Piece adjustable.

 LEASHES SAVE LIVES – but only if you use the right leash in the right conditions.
 It’s pretty simple:

 1. Flatwater/Racing/Downwind Paddling: COILED LEASH (a Heavy Duty thicker version for wind)